swiftlang/swift-evolution/proposals/0000-custom-executors.md

 executors" below.
 It is based on an "asynchronous lock" design which allows existing threads to immediately begin executing code on behalf of the actor rather than requiring functions to suspend and resume executing asynchronously.
-This process is calling *switching*.
+This process is called *switching*.
 In situations where switching is impossible, such as when the actor is already executing on a thread, a job to process the actor will be scheduled onto the default concurrent executor.